climateamante/lubuntu.apple.powerbook.g4.ppc/README.md

 ```

 ## Notes ##

+The ``yaboot.config`` screen dimensions should match your device, the example was for a 17-inch powerbook with a ATI Radeon

 There will be times when the screen is off or the ethernet connection may seem slow, be patient.